jmjohnson3/NFL_Analytics_SportsBetting/README.md

 prices.
 Either find the real numbers or exclude the affected games from any evaluation you intend to trust for live betting decisions.

+### Choosing a closing-odds source

+- Set `NFL_CLOSING_ODDS_PROVIDER=oddsportal` to scrape verified closes directly during ingestion.
+- Set `NFL_CLOSING_ODDS_PROVIDER=local` (or leave it unset) and populate `data/closing_odds_history.csv` when you already have a vetted archive and do not want the scraper to run.
+- If odds fetches return zero rows, the driver now emits a warning reminding you to enable one of the options above.

 ## Play-by-play simulation vs. current scope

 This repo does **not** attempt to forecast every snap in sequence.
 The models are